-For those with diabetes, ketone levels can build up and lead to a serious condition known as diabetic ketoacidosis (DKA).
+For those with diabetes, ketone levels can build up, leading to DKA.
 This is when ketone levels build up, making a person’s blood pH too low or acidic.

-DKA can cause someone to lose consciousness, which is known as a diabetic coma and is a medical emergency.
+DKA can cause someone to lose consciousness.
+This is known as a diabetic coma, and it is a medical emergency.

-If a person has only recently been diagnosed with diabetes, many doctors will advise testing twice daily to make sure they are receiving the correct amount of insulin.
+If the person has only recently received a diagnosis for diabetes and has started taking insulin, a doctor may advise testing twice daily to make sure they are receiving the correct amount of insulin.

-However, urine testing is much more common in the United States.
-The test is simple to do, and at-home testing kits are available from drugstores or online.
+A ketone urine test is simple to do, and at-home testing kits are available from drugstores or online.

 A urine testing kit will include a set of strips, sometimes foil wrapped.
 To use the test, a person should check that the test is not out of date and follow the instructions on the packaging.

-Urine testing kits will usually include a color-coded strip that, after being dipped into the urine, will change color to indicate high levels of ketone, glucose, or protein.
+Urine testing kits will usually include a color-coded strip that a person needs to dip in the urine.
+It will change color to indicate high levels of ketone, glucose, or protein.